 That’s the good news.
 Now let’s get to the best news.

-With the growing global trade and ever-increasing trade deficit of most nations (in China’s favour), shipping container prices have been on a steady decline.
+With the growing global trade and an ever-increasing trade deficit of most nations (in China’s favour), shipping container prices have been on a steady decline.
 This can be attributed to the high cost of sending back empty shipping containers to their country of origin after they have delivered their payloads.
 This leaves a lot of idle cargo containers lying around, and with about 2 million made each year, the number will only continue to grow.
 It is this factor that has also helped shipping containers gain their current popularity outside the transportation sector.

 Buying a shipping container is relatively easy and does not require complex procedures.
 However, you do need to understand the different factors that determine the price of these items when buying.
 They might look the same at a glance, but all shipping containers are not equal.
 Some have features that make them a bit more expensive to buy as compared to others.

 Some of the factors that determine the price of a shipping container include: